liuchenbaidu/stable-diffusion-infinity-xl/readme.md

 https://user-images.githubusercontent.com/1665437/197244111-51884b3b-dffe-4dcf-a82a-fa5117c79934.mp4

 ## Status

-Powered by Stable Diffusion inpainting model, this project now works well.
+you can use **stable-diffusion-xl-1.0-inpainting-0.1** for infinity expension painting Powered by Stable Diffusion inpainting model, this project now works well.
 However, the quality of results is still not guaranteed.
 You may need to do prompt engineering, change the size of the selection, reduce the size of the outpainting region to get better outpainting results.